Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/advanced-topics/message-system/custom-messages.md

             Debug.Log($"Server received unnamed message of type ({MessageType()}) from client " +
                 $"({clientId}) that contained the string: \"{stringMessage}\"");

-            // As an example, we could also broadcast the client message to everyone SendUnnamedMessage($"Newly connected client sent this greeting: \"{stringMessage}\"");
+            // As an example, we can also broadcast the client message to everyone SendUnnamedMessage($"Newly connected client sent this greeting: \"{stringMessage}\"");
         }
         else